 If CPI is increasing, then it gives a central bank such as the Fed the necessary supportive data to hike rates.
 Higher interest rates are bullish for the country’s currency.

 Background of Consumer Price Index (CPI)

 The CPI is a measure of the change over time in the prices paid by consumers for a market basket of goods and services.

 These goods and services include food, clothing, shelter, and used cars.
 Items on which the average consumer spends a great deal of money, such as food, are given more weight, or importance, in computing the index than items such as toothpaste and movie tickets, on which the average consumer spends comparatively less.

 The CPI does not include investment items, such as stocks, bonds, real estate, and life insurance.
 These items relate to savings and not to day-to-day consumption expenses.

-Each month, data collectors from the ”’Bureau of Labor Statistics (BLS)”’ called economic assistants visit or call thousands of retail stores, service establishments, rental units, and doctors’ offices, all over the United States to obtain price information on thousands of items used to track and measure price change in the CPI.
+Each month, data collectors from the Bureau of Labor Statistics (BLS) called economic assistants visit or call thousands of retail stores, service establishments, rental units, and doctors’ offices, all over the United States to obtain price information on thousands of items used to track and measure price change in the CPI.

 If the selected item is available, the economic assistant records its price.
 If the selected item is no longer available, or if there have been changes in the quality or quantity (for example, eggs sold in packages of 8 when previously they had been sold by the dozen) of the good or service since the last time prices had been collected, the economic assistant selects a new item or records the quality change in the current item.

 These specialists check the data for accuracy and consistency and make any necessary corrections or adjustments.
-These can range from an adjustment for a change in the size or quantity of a packaged item to more complex adjustments based upon statistical analysis of the value of an item’s features or quality.
+These can range from an adjustment for a change in the size or quantity of a packaged item to more complex adjustments based on a statistical analysis of the value of an item’s features or quality.